Islandora/documentation/docs/technical-documentation/checking-coding-standards.md

 # Checking Code Style

 Before opening a pull request, you should check your code style.
-If you are running the Vagrant, you can run `phpcs` within the Drupal installation directory (on the Vagrant, that is `/var/www/html/drupal`) or from within the `web` directory (`/var/www/html/drupal/web`) as follows:
+If you are using the [Vagrant](https://github.com/Islandora-Devops/claw-playbook), you can run `phpcs` within the Drupal installation directory (on the Vagrant, that is `/var/www/html/drupal`) or from within the `web` directory (`/var/www/html/drupal/web`) as follows:

 * from within Drupal's root directory: `./vendor/bin/phpcs --standard=/var/www/html/drupal/vendor/drupal/coder/coder_sniffer/Drupal yourfile`, where `yourfile` is the path to the PHP file you want to check.
 * from within Drupal's `web` directory: `../vendor/bin/phpcs --standard=/vendor/drupal/coder/coder_sniffer/Drupal yourfile`, where `yourfile` is the path to the PHP file you want to check.